- Coreg is a medication used for the treatment of high blood pressure and heart failure.

 Capsule, extended release

 Coreg is not recommended for children under the age of 18.
-For adults, the drug is usually started at 3.125 mg twice a day, with the potential of increasing the dose every two weeks (when it is well tolerated) to the higher dosages up to 25mg twice daily.
+For adults, the drug is usually started at 3.125mg twice a day, with the potential of increasing the dose every two weeks (when it is well tolerated) to the higher dosages up to 25mg twice daily.
 Patients weighing over 187 lbs. can be given the maximum dosage of 50mg twice daily for mild to moderate heart failure.
 Dizziness may preclude such patients undertaking hazardous tasks including driving and using industrial machinery, until the dizziness dissipates and they feel back to their normal state of alertness.

-Carvedilol should be taken with food to slow the rate of the drug’s absorption and reduce the incidence of orthostatic or postural hypotension, which is a form of low blood pressure which occurs when standing from a sitting position.
+Carvedilol should be taken with food to slow the rate of the drug’s absorption and reduce the incidence of orthostatic or postural hypotension, which is a form of low blood pressure that occurs when standing from a sitting position.

-Common Side Effects of Carvedilol include:
+Common Side Effects of Carvedilol Can Include:

 - Vision changes